ctrlplusb/react-component-queries/README.md

 ```

 The above example will result in a `breakpoint` and an `isMassive` prop being passed to your component.

+## Why use this instead of `react-sizeme`?

+[`react-sizeme`](https://github.com/ctrlplusb/react-sizeme) is great, however, it suffers with a couple of problems in my opinion:

+  1. It is raw in that it provides you with the actual dimensions of your component and then requires to execute logic within your component to establish the desired behaviour of your component.
+This can be a bit tedious and polute your component with a lot of if-else statements.
+  2. It is possible that your component may gets spammed with updated `size` props.
+This is because _any_ time your component changes in size `react-sizeme` will kick in.

+`react-component-queries` was built to solve these problems.
+It solves problem 1 by moving the dimension based logic out of your component.
+It then solves problem 2 by ensuring that your component will only be called for re-render if any of the prop values change.
+That saves you some error prone boilerplate.

+This allows you to deal with "simpler" props, for example; a boolean flag indicating if the component is square, an enum representing it's size ('small'|'medium'|'large'), a className, or a style object.
+Whatever you feel is most appropriate for your use case.

+So, to recap, some of the benefits of using this abstraction are:

+  - Easily implement `shouldComponentUpdate` based on the props.
+  - The _query functions_ themselves can be formed into a reusable library of queries for all your components.
+  - Simplify your components by moving the dimension logic away from them, which in turn is easier to test in isolation.

+I am not trying to take away from `react-sizeme`, but I want to highlight that it's a bit more of a low level HOC, and if you want to use it you should be aware of the problems above and consider using your own abstraction or this one.

 ## Install